-- Southbound approach at this intersection would deteriorate within LOS E (from a v/c ratio of 0.91 and 55.4 spv of delay to a v/c ratio of 0.95 and 60.9 spv of delay) in the weekday AM construction peak hour and within LOS F (from a v/c ratio of 1.04 and 86.1 spv of delay to a v/c ratio of 1.07 and 94.1 spv of delay) in the weekday PM construction peak hour, increases in delay of more than four and three seconds, respectively.
-These increases in delay constitute significant adverse impacts. - The significant adverse impact at the southbound approach of this intersection during the weekday AM construction peak hour could be fully mitigated by shifting one second of green time from the northbound to the northbound/southbound phase. - The significant adverse impact at the southbound approach of this intersection during the weekday PM construction peak hour could not be mitigated.
+- Southbound approach at this intersection would deteriorate within LOS F (from a v/c ratio of 1.04 and 86.1 spv of delay to a v/c ratio of 1.07 and 94.1 spv of delay) in the weekday PM construction peak hour, an increase in delay of more than three seconds.
+This increase in delay constitutes a significant adverse impact. - The significant adverse impact at the southbound approach of this intersection during the weekday PM construction peak hour could not be mitigated.